KulikDM/pythresh/docs/benchmark.rst

 the first benchmarking test were applied.
-The means of the MCC deterioration were normalized to zero showing the extent of the effect of randomness of each thresholder's ability to evaluate labels for the outlier decision scores in the uncertainty.
+The means of the MCC deterioration were normalized to zero showing the extent of the effect of randomness of each thresholder's ability to evaluate labels for the outlier decision likelihood scores indicated in the uncertainty.

 From the plot below, ``WIND`` performed the worst and was highly affected by the choice of the selected random state. ``DSN`` which is a